 Post Planting Care and Maintenance

 Care and maintenance are very important to the establishment of chestnuts, yet this is where the most failures occur.
 More than half of all tree plantings done by non-professionals fail.
 The number one reason for these failures is inadequate (or non-existent) weed control.
 Very few trees will survive in a planting without good weed control.
-The worst weeds are grasses, and the worst grasses are brome, orchard, and tall fescue (and in that order).
+The worst weeds are grasses, and the worst grasses are reed canary, brome, orchard, and tall fescue (and in that order).
 They compete with trees for moisture, nutrients, and most of all for growing space for roots between soil particles.
 Broadleaf weeds compete with trees mainly for sunlight, and then only when they overtop small trees.
-Most weeds need to be controlled at least within 3’ of trees during establishment.
+Most weeds need to be controlled at least within a 3 foot diameter circle of trees during establishment.
 (100’ for brome grass!)

 Weed control can be accomplished in several ways.
-One way is to use a combination of high quality landscape fabric (a 3’X3’ square for each tree, with the tree growing out a slit in the middle of the square) (Figure 2) together with a topping of coarse wood chip mulch over the fabric.
+One way is to use a combination of high quality landscape fabric (a 3’X3’ square for each tree, with the tree growing out a slit in the middle of the square) (Figure 7) together with a topping of 4 inches of coarse wood chip mulch over the fabric.
 This method is expensive and labor intensive up front, but if properly done and maintained, it needs to be applied only once.
-The most economical weed control is with herbicides, and the most economical herbicide is sulfometuron methyl (Oust).
-This herbicide should only be applied by professionals with experience applying it on trees.
-You can hire a consulting forester to do this.
-Herbicides need to be reapplied every year for 5 years, or until the trees are well established.
+The most economical weed control is with herbicides, and the most economical herbicide is sulfometuron methyl (Oust XP).
+(See the appendix A for how to calculate Oust XP applications) Herbicides need to be reapplied every year for 5 years, or until the trees are well established.

 Some people attempt weed control by mulching, alone.
 This seldom works, and requires so much material (at least 64 pickup loads per acre, to be effective) that it is impractical on any scale larger than a backyard.
 If done improperly, or with the wrong materials, mulch can cause some severe problems, including total failure.

-Figure 3.
-Five foot tall tree shelter with rebar stake.
+Figure 8.
+Five foot tall tree shelter with fiberglass stake and bird netting.

 Protection from fire and herbicide drift may be an important consideration in some cases.
 A good relationship with the neighbor is often the best protection from these hazards.
 Otherwise a good firebreak at least 20 – 30 feet wide is usually adequate for fire protection.
 A row of tall, dense shrubs such as Aronia or highbush cranberry can be used as a barrier to block and absorb herbicide vapor drift.